All Episodes

 Look, there is an upside to all this.

-Uh the bill has been pulled.
+The bill has been pulled.

 It's now official.

-You know what the good news is now they can actually, if they want, they can move forward with their economic plan.
+Now they can actually, if they want, they can move forward with their economic plan.

-They can move forward with their uh all the other issues, and now they can work quietly behind the scenes as they should have done in the very beginning and get this thing right.
+And now they can work quietly behind the scenes as they should have done in the very beginning and get this thing right.

 You know, the idea that they didn't is ridiculous.

-And I, you know, and I can tell you, I know where the blame is going here.
+And, you know, and I can tell you, I know where the blame is going here.

-And all right, well, they had their list of demands, so did the moderates have their list of demands, and and and you know, but the problem is when you hide a bill and people are guessing what's in it, when you don't build consensus before you release the bill and nobody has a clue what's in it, and then all of a sudden you release it and surprise everybody, this is the bill, this is it, and it becomes a binary choice or a loyalty test in terms of those that are part of a party, it's ridiculous.
+And, you know, but the problem is when you hide a bill and people are guessing what's in it, when you don't build consensus before you release the bill and nobody has a clue what's in it, and then all of a sudden you release it and surprise everybody, this is the bill, this is it, and it becomes a binary choice or a loyalty test in terms of those that are part of a party, it's ridiculous.

-They said that I know the Freedom Caucus, for example, they wanted uh work requirements as part of the bill, one of the components of the bill.
+They said that I know the Freedom Caucus, for example, they wanted work requirements as part of the bill, one of the components of the bill.

 Then they said, well, they're optional.